FraunhoferIWES/foxes/docs/source/index.rst

 .. image:: ../../Logo_FOXES.svg
     :align: center

+.. versionadded:: 1.7.6
+    All algorithms now accept the new optional parameter `max_wake_length_km`, reducing the number of target points in wake calculations.
+Note that this replaces the correcponding parameter in some of the wake frames, like `DynamicWakes` or `Streamlines2D`.

 .. versionchanged:: 1.7.4
     Removed the `pre_rotor` flag from turbine models.
 The position before or after the rotor model is now automatically determined based on the overlap of model output